Jigsaw puzzle: Variations

 There are also three-dimensional jigsaw puzzles.
 Many are made of wood or styrofoam and require the puzzle to be solved in a particular order, as some pieces will not fit if others are already in place.
 One type of 3-D jigsaw puzzle is a puzzle globe, often made of plastic.
 Like 2-D puzzles, the assembled pieces form a single layer, but the final form is three-dimensional.
 Most globe puzzles have designs representing spherical shapes such as the Earth, the Moon, and historical globes of the Earth.

+Puzzles from the Magic Puzzle Company include a shifting effect that allows the puzzle to be rearranged to form a new image while revealing extra space to be filled by a separate set of included pieces.